LuMarans30/AstralSafeServer/README.md

 # Usage

+A better version of the API documentation using [Swagger](https://swagger.io/) is available at https://lumarans30.github.io/AstralSafeServer/

 You can send a POST HTTP request to the following endpoints of http://localhost:8080 with the params: <br />
 {"uid": ""} or {"uid": "", "license": ""}.